EnesArifinan/fetching-external-data-with-Next.js/README.md

 Please adjust this code to fit your project's structure and requirements within a Next.js application.

-## Contributing

-If you encounter any issues or have suggestions for improvements, feel free to open an issue or create a pull request in this repository.

 ## License

 This project is licensed under the [MIT License](LICENSE.md).

-## Acknowledgements

-Special thanks to the creators of `gray-matter` and the Next.js team for providing tools and frameworks to simplify data extraction and pre-rendering.

-## Additional Notes

-Include any additional information or notes here that might be important for users to understand the project better.

----

-This README provides a basic structure for the project documentation.
-Please ensure that the "License" section refers to the actual MIT License and that other sections accurately represent the specifics of your project and its requirements.

 ```